When You Realize Your “Worst Case Scenario College” is Actually Your Dream School

 However, I had been watching my older brother experience UMass firsthand.
 He made amazing friends; he loved his classes and professors and was planning to attend graduate school there, something I don’t think even Sam would have predicted his Freshman year.
 My view of colleges was clouded by a fog of acceptance rates and rankings, but it was clear to me through Sam’s experience that UMass was a great school.

 This isn’t an advertisement for UMass Amherst.
-I love that I can bike 5 minutes to pet some cows or in the opposite direction to go downtown for coffee, but I know that’s not for everyone.
-I want to convey that I’ve attended my safety school for the past year, and I’ve had the time of my life.
-I never pictured myself going here, I used to think it was depressing to hear that people were attending their safety schools, but now I see things differently.
+I love that I can bike for 5 minutes to pet some cows or in the opposite direction to go downtown for coffee, but I know that’s not for everyone.
+I want to convey that I’ve attended my safety school for the past year and had the time of my life.
+I never pictured myself going here.
+I used to think it was depressing to hear that people were attending their safety schools, but now I see things differently.

-In the college process, we build up preconceived ideas about colleges that turn out to be mostly false.
+In the college process, we build up preconceived ideas about colleges that are mostly false.
 Just because a school has a high acceptance rate doesn’t mean you won’t be academically challenged there.
-Just because a school doesn’t have much Greek life doesn’t mean you won’t show up to your 10 AM class still hungover.
-The truth is that at the end of the day, college is college, no matter where you go.
-I stressed myself out so much over acceptance letters and SAT scores, but looking back; it just wasn’t worth the energy.
+Just because a school doesn’t have much Greek life doesn’t mean you won’t be hungover at your 10 AM class.
+At the end of the day, college is college, no matter where you go.
+I stressed out so much over acceptance letters and SAT scores, but looking back; it wasn’t worth the energy.

 I don’t mean to say that price should steer you away from college.
 Education is one of the most worthwhile things to invest in.
-However, the drastically different prices of the two schools I was considering made me think about what I was paying for.
+However, the drastically different prices of the two schools made me consider what I was paying for.
 Is one medium-sized state school worth $20,000 more than another?
 In some cases, probably yes, but in my case, no.

-When I talk to friends who went off to school, whether an Ivy or a nearby community college, they all say the same thing, they’re making lots of friends, they’re taking classes they love, and they can’t wait to go back to school.
+When I talk to friends who went off to school, whether an Ivy or a nearby community college, they all say the same thing: they’re making lots of friends, taking classes they love, and can’t wait to return to school.
 Happiness in college has nothing to do with your school’s ranking and everything to do with what you make of the experience.

-I remember talking to my friends early in the college process, saying how “worst-case scenario, I would go to UMass, my safety school.”
+I remember talking to my friends early in college, saying, “worst-case scenario, I would go to UMass, my safety school.”
 It seems crazy I once thought of my school in this way.
-In just a year, my adjective of choice to describe UMass has transformed itself from “worst-case scenario” into “dream school.”
+In just a year, my adjective of choice to describe UMass has transformed from a “worst-case scenario” into a “dream school.”

 You Might Also Enjoy Reading: